Michael Jackson 'despondent' before comeback concerts

 Jackson eventually made a five-minute appearance that day in front of hundreds of screaming fans, 90 minutes later than scheduled.

-Lawyers for AEG said most of the correspondence was produced as discovery in ongoing litigation and did not give a complete picture of events.'No response'
+Lawyers for AEG said most of the correspondence was produced as discovery in ongoing litigation and did not give a complete picture of events.

 According to the Los Angeles Times, the emails are likely to feature in two legal actions set to come to trial next year.